GetLivreru/SnippetGo/README.md

 ## Overview

-SnippetBox is a sleek web service inspired by Alex Edwards' "Let's Go" book, designed for storing and showcasing your code snippets.
-It provides a minimalist yet powerful platform for managing and sharing your coding gems.
+SnippetBox is a stylish web service inspired by Alex Edwards' "Let's Go" book, tailored for storing and showcasing your code snippets.
+It seamlessly integrates SCSS for styling, TypeScript for dynamic behavior, and HTML for markup, offering a delightful experience for developers.

 ## Features